Kaladian Coulibaly

 Kaladian Coulibaly was a West African ruler who founded one of the first large Bambara kingdoms, centered on Ségou in what is now Mali.
+Originally from Kong in what is now the Ivory Coast, he was a mercenary warlord who overthrew the ruling Koita dynasty of Segou.
 Around 1650, Coulibaly's kingdom was one of the dominant forces in the region.
 Though it lacked a systematic framework and thus failed to outlast his death (c.
 1680), his great-grandson Bitòn Coulibaly would found a more stable Bambara Empire fifty years later on the same spot.